Facebook Twitter Instagram

 Alongside the coronet, the rod used in the 1969 investiture, previously made for the 1911 investiture, is also on display.

-Coronation ceremonies have taken place in Westminster Abbey sin the year 1066, the great church founded by Edward the Confessor.
+Coronation ceremonies have occurred in Westminster Abbey since 1066, the great church founded by Edward the Confessor.
 The displays examine how the royal regalia are used during the ceremony and explore the symbolism of each object.
 The Crown Jewels were destroyed at the Tower after the Civil War and remade for Charles II’s coronation in 1661.
 They signify the royal authority to lead and protect the nation.
 (Source: Royal Collection Trust Home – https://www.rct.uk/ )

 Share.
 Facebook Twitter Pinterest LinkedIn WhatsApp Email